saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The initiator SHALL validate that the *answer* field is a `Map` containing the above mentioned fields and value types.
-It SHALL continue by setting the value of that field as the WebRTC `RTCPeerConnection`'s remote description.
+It SHALL continue by requesting the user application to set the value of that field as the WebRTC `RTCPeerConnection`'s remote description.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.